kfigiela/kfigiela.github.io/_posts/2014-06-15-denon-remote-connector.md

 ## Update: 07.01.2015

 I've finally tried transmitting data to Denon.
 The tip of the connector indeed is RX pin for Denon.
 The data transmitted to it is also echoed back on TX (I suspect that it is done by simple circuit, not uC, as it works with any baud rate).
 I also discovered that the extra byte of data is actually simple checksum, but it is not always present.
 Unfortuanetly, amp does not respond to commands that it sends.
 I suspect that there needs to be flag in header that marks the messages sent to amp.
 I don't think that any progress can be made without access to original network player.

+## Update: 27.05.2015

+@Slawa got hold of an osciloscope and found that initial `0x00` byte recieved from denon is not actually `0x00`, but serial port break condition.
+I updated the post to include that information.